 The business actions on data are usually the result of one or more questions, or queries.
 The goal might be to provide reports in a web frontend, drive the UI of an app, provide input into further computations, or provide insight into the data.

 This solution uses BigQuery for analysis and Google Maps to visualize the data.

 You can use the Google API Client Library for

 to send a query to BigQuery as an HTTP

-POST and then retrieve the results.
-You
+POST and then retrieve

-consider ways to reduce the volume of results to a manageable level.
+idea to consider ways to reduce the volume of results to a manageable level.
 For

 example, you can use a

 amount data the browser needs to download.
 To learn more about techniques for